Men across America are getting vasectomies ‘as an act of love’

 Advances in the needle- and scalpel-free 10-minute procedure need a cultural push and maybe some fun to make men less bashful around doctors coming near their “junk,” Stein said.

 He has a full-time vasectomy and vasectomy-reversal practice in Tampa and has traveled the world performing the procedure.
-He was inspired because he was concerned about population growth, but he also wanted to empower men to be responsible.
+He was inspired by his concern about population growth, but he also wanted to empower men to be responsible.

 Stein, a father of two, had his own vasectomy more than 20 years ago.